TroyWarez/BetterMediaKeys/README.md

 To install BetterMediaKeys, you'll need to clone the repo and load the sub folder "BetterMediaKeys" as an unpacked extension.

 If you'd perfer to use .crx files on Chromium you'll have to add the extension id:"eokodajgpjmnhdlbijnhdlnbbefjbgjn" to "ExtensionInstallWhitelist" and "ExtensionInstallAllowlist".
 The location of this registry key on Windows is dependent on your specific Chromium-based browser.

-This only has to be done once.
+Next, restart your browser, then go to your browsers extensions page and turn on developer mode and drag and drop the BetterMediaKeys.crx file downloaded from the releases page on to the browser window to install the extension.
+You can now off developer mode.
 ### License

 This project is licensed under MIT.